brandonbyr4/comicfun/README.md

 # ComicFun

-ComicFun is an open source photo app that turns your profile picture into a cartoonified portrait!  it allows you to take a photo, or upload an existing image and transform it into a professional, while fun image.
+ComicFun is an open source photo app that turns your profile picture into a cartoonified portrait!
+The app allows you to take a photo, or upload an existing image and transform it into a professional, while fun image.

 <img src="https://i.ibb.co/TM9VL1f/Capture.png" alt="Site preview">